 - Avoid including videos or screenshots in-line unless absolutely necessary.

-Go to: Product Data > Attributes.
+Scroll to: Product Data > Attributes.

 Product attributes allow you to define other characteristics that might be relevant for customers, like what countries a payment gateway works in or what extensions your extension is compatible with.
 While not visible on the product page, attributes can have a meaningful impact on your sales as they impact search and filtering.

 You can set these under in the product page editor under Attributes.

 Highlighting example stores